Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your website or blog has been installed in a subdomain, e.g. “blog”)
+• http://www.yourdomain.com/blog/comments/feed (if your website is located in a subfolder, e.g. “blog”)

-To create the above feed, copy the web address of your post, and append “/feed/?withoutcomments=1” to the end.
+To create the above feed, copy the URI of your post, and append “/feed/?withoutcomments=1” to the end.

 Single Post RSS Feed

-(Single Post RSS Feed)
+(Single Post Feed)

-Tip #3 – Using Category Feeds
+Tip #3 – Post Category Feeds

-With WordPress, you can create category feeds.
+With WordPress, you can easily create category feeds.

-All you have to do is use the format below:
+All you have to do is use the format shown below:

 Select and copy your category link address ...

-(Copy the selected category link address …)
+(Copy your category link address …)

-Add the word “feed” to the end of it …
+Append the word “feed” to the end of it …

-(WP post categories feed format)
+WordPress post categories feed format

-Category RSS feed page
+Category-specific feed page

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.